 - Center your kaiser stamp over one ball of dough.
 Press down firmly, cutting nearly to the bottom but not all the way through.
 (See "tips," below.)
 Repeat with the remaining rolls.

-Place the rolls cut-side down (yes-cut-side down--this helps them retain their shape) onto a lightly greased or parchment-lined baking sheet.
+- Place the rolls cut-side down (this helps them retain their shape) onto a lightly greased or parchment-lined baking sheet.
 Cover the rolls, and allow them to rise for 45 minutes to 1 hour, or until they've almost doubled in volume.
-Turn the rolls cut-side up.
-Dip tops in milk and coat with poppy or sesame seeds, if desired.
+Towards the end of the rising time, preheat the oven to 425°F.

-- Bake the rolls in a preheated 425°F oven vor 15 to 17 minutes, or until they're golden brown.
-Remove them from the oven, and cool on a wire rack.Yield: six large kaiser rolls.
+- Bake the rolls for 15 to 17 minutes, or until they're golden brown and feel light to the touch.
+Remove them from the oven, and cool on a rack.

 - Serve rolls warm, or at room temperature.
 Store leftover rolls, well wrapped, at room temperature for a couple of days; freeze for longer storage.